deepika-rana/60_days_of_udacity/README.md

      2. Built all the helper functions to implement a full model with one hidden layer.

 D9 : Completed part 5.6 to 5.11

+D10 : Continued lesson 5.12 to 5.15

+D11 : Starting building a deep neural network

+D12 : Completed and compiled the functions for the finalised model